 Since the gold-filled items are made by a pressure and heat bonding, and it does contain more actual gold, this kind of jewelry can last a lifetime.
 Gold plated gold is susceptible to tarnish, and it can even peel off after a while.
 The reason for tarnish, peeling, and the loss of gold in gold plated items is not only because they are made with a far lesser quantity of gold, but also because of the chemical process the jewelry goes through to be gold plated.

 Another risk when buying gold plated jewelry is that when the color eventually peels off, the base metal can react with your skin and turn it green.
 You may have noticed this happening if you’ve ever bought beautiful but cheaper jewelry – most often it’s made of brass, so when it reacts with your skin, it turns it green, or can even cause very uncomfortable itching.

 Gold filled items, however, have no risk of causing allergies.
 Since they do not tarnish, and cannot peel off, there is no danger of your skin reacting negatively.
 A much thicker layer of gold is on gold filled jewelry, so much so that it’s hardly distinguishable from solid gold jewelry.
 It’s also made of gold much higher in quality.

 Ultimately, the choice of gold filled vs. gold plated jewelry is entirely up to you.
 If you want something beautiful, inexpensive, and maybe just for a night or two go for gold plated.
 If, however, you’re looking for something that can last you a lifetime, gold-filled jewelry is a better choice.
-Drop by one of Santayana’s shops to view our collection of gold rings and jewelry and take your pick.
+Drop by one of Santayana’s jewelry shops in Miami Florida to view our collection of gold rings and jewelry and take your pick.
 Also, check out our website if you want to see more articles like this one!